fabiandev/homebridge-bosch-room-climate-control/README.md

 > Note: This plugin has only been tested manually with Radiator Thermostats II and is at an early stage where unexpected behavior may occur

-## Why not using the built-in HomeKit integration?
+## Why not use the built-in HomeKit integration?

 The official and built-in HomeKit integration for Bosch Smart Home Thermostats is functionally limited.
 Currently it is not possible to control thermostats that are grouped into a room (room climate control), to switch between manual and automatic mode, or to turn the heating on and off.